What Is Contract Administration and Management?

 Contract management is essentially what it sounds like, namely overseeing all aspects of the contract once it goes into effect.
 As is the case with contract administration, there are contract management software programs available to integrate the process into all features of a business’ operation, such as inventory management, accounting, and scheduling.

 Every company can create their own systems of contract administration and contract management depending upon the frequency of entering into contracts, the scope of the project, and, of course, the size of the operation.
 Knowing the components of each role can lead to better efficiencies and relationships with vendors.

 To learn more about contract administration, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.